 RAD SDLC, Are They as Effective?

-Rapid application software development life cycle also known as RAD SDLC makes software development faster by tightening the loop between feedback and development, so there’s less of a communication gap.
+Rapid application software development life cycle also known as RAD SDLC makes software application development faster by tightening the loop between feedback and development, so there’s less of a communication gap.
 In addition, through every single iteration of the development cycle, the prototype isn’t focused on delivering an end product, but on ensuring a specific feature or functionality is made so the user can test it and give relevant feedback.

 As the name suggests, Rapid Application Development (RAD) is designed with speed and efficiency in mind.
 But those same traits mean rapid application development isn’t suitable for prolonged projects with a lot of work involved.
 But rapid application development is perfect if you need to get a product out immediately without having to worry about readiness and polish.